6 Simple Steps to to Plan a Cross-Country Move

 We’ve got how to plan a move down pat by now, but the financial aspect of paying for a cross-country move has always eluded us.Click To Tweet

 That is, until now.
-So if you’ve ever wondered how to plan a move like ours, here are some helpful tips:
+So if you’ve ever wondered how to plan a move across the country and make the process as cheap as possible, here are some helpful tips:

 1. Start the Planning Process Early

 This time, we’re planning our finances well ahead of our (potential) move.
 If we decided to make the schlep, we’d probably do it at least 14 months from now.
 Extreme?
 Maybe.
 But stick with me.